 Bluetooth 5 boosts location services

-As the Bluetooth SIG puts it: “With the major boost in broadcast messaging capacity, the data being transferred will be richer, more intelligent.”
+Previous Bluetooth standards did this to notify you about the name and nature of other open Bluetooth networks, but Bluetooth 5 can do much more with it.
+As the Bluetooth SIG puts it: “with the major boost in broadcast messaging capacity, the data being transferred will be richer, more intelligent.”

-In other words, you won’t need to install an app or go through connection set-ups in order to receive specific location-based information from Bluetooth Beacons.
+Bluetooth 5 also adds location and navigation functionality, allowing Beacons to transmit custom information without connection and application barriers.
+In other words, you won’t need to install an app or go through connection set-ups to receive specific location-based information from Bluetooth Beacons.

 What does the future of Bluetooth 5 look like?

 Bluetooth is constantly evolving and the latest update, Bluetooth 5.2, has been available to developers since January 2020.

 So, what about devices that use older Bluetooth standards, like Bluetooth 4?

 The good news is that Bluetooth 5 is backward compatible with Bluetooth 4, 4.1 and 4.2.
 This means you can use your Bluetooth 5-supported phone with headphones, speakers, smartwatches and more running the outdated standard, though you won’t get all the benefits of Bluetooth 5 this way.